 Blanca Vista Park features two covered picnic areas, trails, and several types of wildlife from deer to waterfowl, fox, and many bird species.
 The area is centered around a 24.4 acre pond.
-However, this pond is for wildlife viewing only, there is no swimming or boating allowed.

 Take a hike, a jog, or ride your bike along one of the well marked trails listed below:

-Twin Peaks Loop Trail - This 3.5 mile loop along the Rio Grande River and Cattails Golf Course.
+Twin Peaks Loop Trail - This 3.5 mile loop is along the Rio Grande River and Cattails Golf Course.
 While you can start at any location, trail head parking is available on the west side of the road just north of the State Avenue Bridge.

 Crestone Trail - Accessible from the wildlife viewing area, this trail features a grand view of the mighty Sangre de Cristo Mountain Range.
 Mount Blanca is visible and on most days you can also see the Great Sand Dunes National Park sitting at the base of the mountains.
 This trail is approximately 1 mile and links back into the Sierra Blanca Loop and the Maddux Loop.